 Dining Services strives to provide a balanced diet of healthful food and a friendly setting for social interaction.
 All students residing in campus residence facilities are required to participate in the board meal plan.
-Visitors and students living off campus may purchase individual meals in the dining hall or Campus Center snack bar.
+Students living off campus may purchase a meal plan, or pay for individual meals in the dining room or Burrow snack bar.